chandinibk/zomato-data-analysis-project/README.md

 - Cost patterns vary based on location and restaurant type

 ## Note
-- The 'Rate' column was intentionally not cleaned in the notebook.It was handled separately in Excel and Power BI during dashboard creation.
+- The 'Rate' column was intentionally not cleaned in the notebook.
+It was handled separately in Excel and Power BI during dashboard creation.

 - SQL queries was done using SQLite within Jupyter Notebook.